-As discussed in Note 1Y to the financial statements, during the year ended September 30, 2017, the District adopted new accounting guidance from Governmental Accounting Standards Board (GASB) Statement No. 80, Blending Requirements for Certain Component Units - An Amendment of GASB Statement No. 14.
+As discussed in Note 1Y to the financial statements, during the year ended September 30, 2018, the District adopted new accounting guidance from Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+As a result of this implementation, the beginning net position of the primary government increased by \$141,682,000.
 Our opinion is not modified with respect to this matter.